NotIntMan/inplace_it/README.md

 You can read the [API reference](https://docs.rs/inplace_it) for more details or create an [new issue](https://github.com/NotIntMan/inplace_it/issues/new) to submit a bug, feature request or just ask a question.

+## Release notes

+### 0.3.0
+* API safety.
+No more unsafe external functions.
+* Drop correctness.
+No more dropping of uninitialized memory.